jensstein/oandbackup/FAQ.md

 #### What is the difference to the famous Titanium Backup?

-Users tend to compare OABX and Titanium Backup (TB).
+Users tend to compare NB and Titanium Backup (TB).
 There are a lot of comments in the chat.
 All the TB features are listed here: https://www.titaniumtrack.com/titanium-backup.html

 Feel free to share your thoughts and edit this FAQ to provide a comparison which is more on-point.
-Main points to mention: TB did not get an update for same years now (it does not use [SAF](#why-is-oabx-so-slow) and so is probably faster as long as google does not improve it) and it is not Open-Source.
+Main points to mention: TB did not get an update for same years now (it does not use [SAF](#why-is-nb-so-slow) and so is probably faster as long as google does not improve it) and it is not Open-Source.

 #### How can I open encrypted backups on my computer?

-You can find the encryption algorithm and setup in this class: [oandbackupx/Crypto.kt at master · machiav3lli/oandbackupx · GitHub](https://github.com/machiav3lli/oandbackupx/blob/main/app/src/main/java/com/machiav3lli/backup/utils/CryptoUtils.kt) .
+You can find the encryption algorithm and setup in this class: [Neo-Backup - Crypto.kt · GitHub](https://github.com/NeoApplications/Neo-Backup/blob/main/app/src/main/java/com/machiav3lli/backup/utils/CryptoUtils.kt) .
 The rest depends on the version you used.